phyloref/jphyloref/README.md

 machine-interpretable clade definitions as "phyloreferences" (see [Cellinese et al., preprint]).
 For more information on how phyloreferences are implemented, see [the JOSS manuscript] included in this repository.

-JPhyloRef is a [Java]-based command line tool as well as a web service for reasoning with [ontologies] in OWL that contain logical definitions of phylogenetic clade definitions, called [phyloreferences], and their accompanying reference phylogenetic trees.
+JPhyloRef is a [Java]-based command line tool as well as a web service for reasoning with [ontologies] in OWL that contain phyloreferences and their accompanying reference phylogenetic trees.
 It has two main goals:

 1. The primary one is to facilitate automated testing that the semantics